Soore-ai/terraform-claude-book-review-app/backend/README.md

-### **Backend README for Book Review App**

-Here is a complete **README for the backend**, including prerequisites, setup instructions, API testing, and everything necessary to get it running.

----

 ## **Book Review App - Backend**
 This is the backend for the **Book Review App**, built with **Node.js, Express.js, and MySQL**.
 It provides APIs for **user authentication, book management, and reviews**.